Open Corporations: Everything You Need to Know

 Your name cannot appear to be associated with the federal government or a restricted business, so avoid words like federal, national, reserve, United States, or bank.

-In order to make sure that your corporation's name is available, contact your state's corporations office.
+To make sure that your corporation's name is available, contact your state's corporation's office.

 If you're worried about another corporation taking the name you want, you can pay to reserve a particular name while you're filing your articles of incorporation.